 Our research has led to a process that enables DEI to produce significant numbers of mussels (tens of millions of animals) in a relatively short time (4-5 weeks), at a reasonable price.
-Using these new methods we successfully grew 7,000 pounds of mussel seed this year which will result in 30,000 pounds of market size mussels in 2020.
 Plans are underway to transfer this technology to growers in 2021.

 2) Testing different types of mussel settlement substrates in the hatchery and field.